 Standard renters and homeowners policies cover named perils – bad things that may happen to your stuff – including fire, lightning, windstorm, hail, smoke, vandalism, theft, freezing, damage from aircraft or vehicles, and riots, to name a few.

 So, if you’re a renter, and a fire in your kitchen destroys your stuff, or someone breaks in and steals your TV, you’re covered by your personal property coverage.

 That said, this is a bit different for valuable items (like jewelry, sports equipment, fine art, etc.), since these things usually have sublimits, which means max amount your insurance company will cover you for.

 Bonus: This stuff will also be covered for accidental damage and mysterious disappearance, deductible free!
 Friendly tip though… make sure you have all the documents, receipts, police report, and any other info you can get for a swift claims process.

-How to know how much personal property coverage you need
+How much personal property coverage do I need?